 These were the years in which he devoted himself intensely to the study of painting; he was strongly influenced by the German romantic painter Caspar David Friedrich, the symbolism of Marx Klinger and Arnold Böcklin and the ideas of the radical Pre-Raphaelites.
 In 2001 he moved to Berlin where he lived for many years and hosted several personal exhibitions.
 The period spent in Germany and his admiration for Gerhard Richter influenced Cassarà’s work which became more abstract and expressive and it was at this stage that the landscape became the main subject of the artist’s work.
 In his paintings, he depicts vitality and relationship with nature using vibrant colors that energizes the entire surface of the canvas.

-Among many others who wrote about Cassarà are Ezio Pagano, Tommaso Evagelista, Ilona Lebedeva, Francesco Gallo Mazzeo, Nina Pogarcic, Victor Arellano Rey, Gaetano Salerno.
+Among many others who wrote about Cassarà are Ezio Pagano, Tommaso Evangelista, Ümit Inatçi, Ilona Lebedeva, Marcello Palminteri, Anna Maria Ruta, Francesco Gallo Mazzeo, Nina Pogarcic, Victor Arellano Rey, Gaetano Salerno.

 His work is included in public and private collections in Italy and abroad.